jame25/my-yt/README.md

 Your subscriptions will be scraped from youtube every 30 minutes.
 No API key needed.

 Then you can download a video to watch it locally.
 If you host `my-yt` on your local network you can watch videos on all your devices.

+Videos can be played in theatre mode for immersive viewing, or in Picture-in-Picture mode allowing you to continue watching while browsing your video library.

 You can ignore videos that you don't want to watch.